NMRbox/htcondor-tutorial/README.md

 ## Background

-During this tutorial we will walk through submitting jobs to the HTCondor workload management system.
+During this tutorial we will walk through submitting jobs to the HTCondor workload management system on NMRbox.
 We will then investigate how the jobs run in the HTCondor environment and explore how to manage submitted jobs.

 ### The submit file